 What Deferred Means

 Getting deferred after submitting your early decision or early action college application doesn’t automatically mean you won’t be accepted.
-Your chances of acceptance at some schools may be lower, but it simply means that your application will be reassessed with the regular submissions.
+Your chances of acceptance at some schools may be lower.
+It simply means that admissions will reassess your application with the regular submissions.

-Usually colleges will notify you of regular acceptance by March or April, but if you’ve been wait listed, you may not hear anything until August 1st, putting you in a difficult situation.
-However, deferment means that you are no longer obligated to attend the college if accepted even if you submitted your application under early decision.
+Usually, colleges will notify you of regular acceptance by March or April, but if you’ve been waitlisted, you may not hear anything until August 1st, putting you in a difficult situation.
+However, it also means you don’t have to attend the college if you’re accepted even if you applied early decision.

 The School May Just Want More Information

 Sometimes deferred admission means the school just wants to know more about you as a student.
 They are waiting to receive more information including your senior year grades, extracurricular activities, and other achievements.
 They are simply holding off on making a final decision.

 Receiving a letter stating you’re deferred doesn’t mean you have to sit around waiting for their call (or letter in this case).
 There are plenty of things you can do to help improve your chances of being accepted and plan ahead in case of a rejection.